IEEE P1451.99 Integration Server

 Welcome to the cybercity.online Integration Server.
 It helps you and your things find each other and communicate securely and interoperably.
 Owners can control who can access their devices and do what with them.
 Digital Smart Contracts incentivise owners to publish their devices and their data, providing a return on investment based on device usage by third parties.

 cybercity.onlineIntegration Server is sponsored by The Internet Foundation in Sweden, in order to help the development of standards that facilitate and incentivise the development of Smart City infrastructure and solutions.
-The work is done in conjunction with efforts within the IEEE 1451-99 - Standard for Harmonization of Internet of Things (IoT) Devices and Systems and the IEEE DASH - Devices and Systems Harmonization Working Group.
+The work is done in conjunction with efforts within the IEEE 1451-99 - Standard for Harmonization of Internet of Things (IoT) Devices and Systems.
 Interfaces are Open Source, and available at the GitLab repository IEEE-SA XMPP Interface descriptions for the Internet of Things.
 Please feel free to return any feedback in the feedback form.
 You can request an account on

 cybercity.onlineif you want to try the principles outlined here.
 To automate the creation of accounts, you need to request an API key.